stepheneasleywalsh/Week7Lesson3/README.md

 Please give me the 'c' coefficent: ***-3.1***

-That you, that is a valid input :) OKAY I'LL SOLVE IT NOW.
+Thank you, that is a valid input :) OKAY I'LL SOLVE IT NOW.

 Root 1: -2.5452904416018893